clearlinux/clear-linux-documentation/source/clear-linux/reference/compatible-kernels.rst

 The *kernel-native* bundle focuses on the bare metal platforms.
-It is optimized for fast booting and performs best on the Intel® architectures described on the :ref:`supported hardware list<supported-hardware>`.
+It is optimized for fast booting and performs best on the Intel® architectures described on the :ref:`supported hardware list<system-requirements>`.
 The optimization patches are found in our `Linux`_ GitHub\* repo.

 Kernel Container